Descriptors

 However, Python allows a programmer to manage the attributes simply with the attribute name, without losing their protection.

-This is achieved by defining a descriptor class, that implements any of __get__
+This is achieved by defining a descriptor class, that implements any of __get__, __set__, __delete__ methods.

 Properties